 - Statutory benefits are largely not-fault.
 You get them whether you caused the crash or someone else did.
 There are some exclusions (drink driving, driving unlicensed in some scenarios) but for the great majority of crashes, fault doesn't gate statutory benefits.

 - Damages are fault-sensitive.
-You can pursue damages only where you're less than 61% at fault.
-If you're over 61% at fault, damages are blocked; statutory benefits still run.
+You can pursue damages where you're not mostly at fault.
+If you were mostly at fault, damages are blocked — but the weekly support and treatment side still runs.

 - The other driver's fault is worked out from the evidence.
 Police report, dashcam, photos, witness statements.
 It's a negotiation with the insurer, sometimes reviewed through the Personal Injury Commission.